nomadbsd/website/README.md

 - Languages: **HTML, CSS, JS, Roff, Shell, Perl**
 - Website Type: **Dynamic**

-<i>https://nomadbsd.org/ is the official address for the website.
-The website contains news about NomadBSD, guides for downloading the files, errata information pages, team members and general information to contact developers.</i> <br> <br>
+*https://nomadbsd.org/ is the official address for the website.
+The website contains news about NomadBSD, guides for downloading the files, errata information pages, team members and general information to contact developers.*

 ## Index Page